Miso Ice Cream

 Ice cream that tastes like a cross between miso soup, soy sauce, and salted caramel can shock people.
 You’ll find that most will not want a super-sized waffle cone of miso ice cream.
 Instead, miso ice cream is best served alongside another dessert.
 A small dollop of miso ice cream would be a welcomed addition to a pear torte, an apple cobbler, or a plate of gingersnap cookies.
-It could also be piled on top or on the side of your favorite Asian-inspired cupcake.
+It could also be piled on top or on the side of your favorite Asian or Asian-inspired dessert.

 Miso Ice Cream Recipe